NtonBala/items-comments/README.md

 ## Architecture

 Redux store holds the App's state.
-There're two High Order Components: Items Container and Comments Container.
+There're three High Order Components: Items Container and Comments Container plus Header Container that enables reset of active item link.
+To enable new item displaying as active ADD_ITEM action type is processed in activeId reducer as well.
+The same with making first item display as active (if there's already any data structure in Local Storage) - RECEIVE_ITEMS action type is used.
 The state's structure looks like:
 ```javascript
 {
     items: [